pyOpenSci/python-package-guide/tutorials/5-pyproject-toml.md

 Below that table identifier are key/value pairs that support configuration for that particular table.

-- Below `[build-system]` is considered a table in the toml language.
+- Below `[build-system]` is a table in the toml language.
-- Within the build-system table below requires = is a key.
+- Within the build-system table below `requires =` is a key.
-- The associated value for requires is an array containing the value "hatchling".
+- The associated value for `requires =` is an array containing the value "hatchling".

 ```toml
 [build-system] # <- this is a table
 requires = ["hatchling"] #  requires =  is a key and "hatchling" is a value contained within an array specified by square brackets [].
 ```

 :::{tip}